-Sherri Driver teaches you how to make a cute, fast quilt that uses old scraps with this quilt as you go technique.
+Sherri Driver teaches you how to make a cute, fast quilt that uses old scraps with this quilt-as-you-go technique.
 Start by learning how to make the base of the quilt with similar patches to form a pattern and then add some of your favorite little picture motifs you’ve had left over.
 You will have a new quilt and less scraps in no time.

-6 Responses to “Quilt as You Go: Easy Scrap Quilt Ideas”
+7 Responses to “Quilt as You Go: Easy Scrap Quilt Ideas”

 -